technicalguru/php-database/README.md

 ```

 **Attention:** A call to `setSelect()` or `setProjection()` (deprecated alternative) will NOT remove
 the result class definition in the query object as done before.
-This will breaks compatibility with previous versions.
+This breaks compatibility with previous versions.
 So you need to call `setResultClass(NULL)` to have `stdClass` returned.

 ## Getting the result